stackrox/stackrox-env/README.md

 ## Usage

-Run `nix develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment based on the latest upstream state.
-Alternatively, open a shell based on a local clone of the repository `nix develop ~/dev/nix/stackrox -c $SHELL`.
+Run `nix --experimental-features "nix-command flakes" develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment based on the latest upstream state.
+Alternatively, open a shell based on a local clone of the repository `nix --experimental-features "nix-command flakes" develop ~/dev/nix/stackrox -c $SHELL`.
 This allows for more fine grained control, but requires manual updates from time to time by pulling the latest master.

 ## Login shell